All 10 John Legend Albums in Order of Release Date

 13. If You’re Out There

-“Evolver,” the third studio album by American singer John Legend, marked its release on October 28, 2008, through GOOD Music and Sony Music Entertainment in the United States and on October 20 in the United Kingdom.
-The album featured notable guest appearances by artists like Kanye West, Brandy, Estelle, and André 3000.
-It made a strong debut, entering the U.S. Billboard 200 at number 4 with initial sales of 132,823 copies.
-The album also gained traction internationally, securing positions in the UK Albums Chart, the Japanese national albums chart, and the Japanese foreign chart.
-“Evolver” received favorable reviews from music critics and achieved Gold certification by the RIAA.
-Notably, the song “This Time” played a significant role in the closing scenes of the third-season finale of the CW/BET series “The Game” in May 2009.
+“Evolver,” the third studio album by American singer John Legend, was released on October 28, 2008, via GOOD Music and Sony Music Entertainment in the United States, while in the United Kingdom, the release date was on October 20.
+It includes guest appearances from the likes of Kanye West, Brandy, Estelle, and André 3000.
+It debuted powerfully, entering the U.S. Billboard 200 at number 4 with first week sales of 132,823 copies.
+Internationally the album also reached the UK Albums Chart, the Japanese national albums chart and the Japanese foreign chart.
+“Evolver” garnered generally positive reviews from contemporary music critics and was certified Gold by the RIAA.
+Most notably, the song “This Time” played over the closing scenes of the third-season finale of CW/BET series “The Game” in May 2009.

 4. Love in the Future (2013)